Go back

 Campus Life

-There is always something happening on the APSU campus.
-And, as a student, just about all of those things will be free for you.
+There’s always something happening on the APSU campus, and as a student, most events are free.
 Why?
 Because we want you to have a fun, inspiring, well-rounded college experience.
-Art shows, concerts, readings, bonfires, pep rallies – all of these experiences will connect you with new people, introduce you to new ideas and provide you with new opportunities.
+Art shows, concerts, readings, bonfires, pep rallies—these experiences will help you meet new people, encounter new ideas, and find fresh opportunities.

 Students pose for photo in library